wp-plugins/ultimate-auction/README.txt

 	12. Email notifications to bidders for placing bids
     13. Email notification to Admin for all activity
-    14. Email Sent for Payment Alerts and Much more...
+    14. Email Sent for Payment Alerts
+	15. Outbid Email sent to all bidders who has been outbidded. and Much more...

  = Display Features =